YE

 The main reasons for failure of IVF are:

-Poor egg quality: Embryo implantation rates are higher (at around 50%) in women near the age of 35, as compared to just around 12% in women over 40 years of age.
-Older women would often ask: What is wrong with my uterus?
-Why is it not accepting embryos?
-At this stage, some are even tempted to hire a surrogate but science does not agree.
+1. Poor egg quality: Embryo implantation rates are higher (at around 50%) in women near the age of 35, as compared to just around 12% in women over 40 years of age.
+If your uterus is perfectly healthy but the quality of eggs (and the resultant embryo) is not adequate, switching to IVF with donor eggs is more likely to bring you success.

-Poor ovarian response to stimulation: During an IVF cycle, medications are administered to get the ovaries to produce more eggs.
+2. Poor ovarian response to stimulation: During an IVF cycle, medications are administered to get the ovaries to produce more eggs.
 If you already have a reduced number of eggs or have elevated FSH levels, your body might not respond properly to IVF medications, which is not a good sign.
+If your body responds well to the medication and produces more eggs, you have good chances of IVF success as it indicates the normal functioning of hormones in your body but if it doesn’t, then your chances of IVF success may also be reduced.

+3. Poor sperm factors: The sperm’s role in fertilization of the female egg is complex and they must be healthy, motile, and sufficient in quantity for proper funtion.
 However, barring chromosomal factors, sperm are usually not the among the reasons for failure of IVF because any quantitative or qualitative problems with the sperm are easily detected during semen analysis and sperm DNA fragmentation testing, and corrective measures can be taken.

 The IVF clinic you choose, lab factors, the method of performing the procedure, experience and skills or the doctor, the competence of the embryologist are all factors that can affect your IVF results but over 50 percent of IVF cases will fail even if these conditions are perfect.